-Source: L&G and Zurich.
-A positive value represents a reduction in performance due to fees.
+Source: L&G. A positive value represents a reduction in performance as a result of the fees.
 A negative transaction cost represents a gain from trading over the year, but we would not anticipate this gain to be repeated on average.